What do volunteer fellows do?

 In the summer, Nome folks often hike in the mountains, pick wild berries on the tundra, catch fish in the rivers, or relax on the miles of quiet beach.
 In the winter, many volunteers go ice skating, cross-country skiing, snowboarding, or snow-shoeing; some even fish for crab on the frozen Bering Sea.

-The volunteer residence offers wireless internet access, long distance telephone service, and the option for cable television.
-Most cellphones from the lower 48 still work in Nome.
+To connect with home, the volunteer residence offers wireless internet access, long distance telephone service, and the option for cable television.
+Most cell phones from the lower 48 still work in Nome, dependent on your service provider.

 What about the winters?

-The winters can be harsh, but there can be delightful winter weather, also, and the town is usually snow-free from mid-May to early October.
+The winters can be harsh, but can also offer genuinely delightful winter weather.
+Nome is usually snow-free from mid-May to early October.

 Because Nome is on the seacoast, winter temperatures are milder than in Alaska’s interior.
 Winter days can vary from +20° to -25° F, with occasional colder periods dropping below -40° F every couple of years.
 Adaptation to the cold is surprisingly easy.
 Both the KNOM studio and the volunteer house are super-insulated buildings, well heated and cheerful.